 Graduate Academic Grants are made to graduate students to assist with expenditure on projects which are directly related to their academic work, and to assist with the costs of attending conferences and research expenses.

-The total amounts per student per course are: up to £500 for courses leading to a doctorate and for clinical medical students; £375 for a two-year MSc, MPhil or MLitt; £250 for a one-year MSc, MSt, MJur, BCL, MBA, Diploma or PGCE.
+The total amounts per student per course are: up to £500 for courses leading to a doctorate and for clinical medical students; £375 for a two-year MSc, MPhil or MLitt; £250 for a one-year MSc, MSt, MJur, BCL, MBA or Diploma.

 Applications are made by filling in the General Academic Grant Form which is available on the College’s Sharepoint site (log in here).